"Peezing" - Leaking urine when you sneeze - isn't "normal" and it can be treated!

 Physiotherapy is internationally recognized as the first choice of treatment for incontinence and prolapse.
 We use evidence based therapy techniques and an education-first based approach to treatment.
 If you want to get control of your body and live your life to your fullest potential, come see a pelvic health physiotherapist at Momentum Health.

-Read: Postpartum tips - an honest conversation
+Article to Read: Postpartum tips - an honest conversation

 Who is a candidate for pelvic health physiotherapy?